On November 8, 2016, Oregon voters passed Ballot Measure 99, authorizing funds from the state lottery

 5. What is Senate Bill 439?
 What does it do?

 The Oregon Outdoor Education Coalition (OOEC), an alliance of nonprofit organizations, businesses and individuals that formed in 2014 to promote outdoor education throughout the state, introduced and championed SB 439.
 The bill was passed in 2015 by the Oregon Legislature and codified into law as ORS 327.390.
 Although the Legislature passed the measure without the requested funding, the bill succeeded in creating the structure, framework and management system for the first-ever statewide Outdoor School funding and assistance program.
-The money that will now be available due to the passage of Measure 99 will provide the funding mechanism to finally implement the law.
+In November 2016, voters passed Measure 99, which provided the funding mechanism to implement the law.

 The Outdoor School law (SB 439) assigns to the Oregon State University Extension Service the responsibility to: